Most used abilities: Arcane Portal

 “Devi’lynn be already in danger!
 It be too late for no fight.”
 He held out the hilt of the rapier towards Devi’lynn, but Teva’ryn had one last, desperate objection.

 “Wait!
 I have lost my scimitar when I got injured.
 Wouldn’t it make more sense for you to give the excess weapon to someone who knows how to use it?”
-Of course, Ran’del didn’t understand at first what he said, and Devi’lynn unsurprisingly didn’t help with the explanation this time, but Teva’ryn managed to get his meaning across nevertheless.
+Of course, Ran’del didn’t understand at first what he said, and quite unsurprisingly Devi’lynn didn’t help with the explanation, but Teva’ryn managed to get his meaning across eventually.

 “Oh,” Ran’del said when he finally realized what Teva’ryn’s problem was.
 He then reached for the short sword on his belt, and promptly handed it over.